"I grew this moustache through sheer force of will, don't tell me I'm not ready."

 - Mack "Clownface" Delgado from Body Bags has one, only seen when he removes his clownface mask.

-- In Gotham Central, Sergeant "Sarge" Davies has a nice, thick mustache, and is very proud of it and all relevant facial hair.
+- In Gotham Central, Sergeant "Sarge" Davies has a nice, thick moustache, and is very proud of it and all relevant facial hair.

 ?
 He had a handlebar